 Table 1: Clinical characteristics of men undergoing elective TURP and perioperative variables.
 View Table 1

 The results of preoperative urine culture were available in 83 patients: 9 patients (10.8%) had an UTI and in 33 (39.8%) urine culture revealed bacteriuria.
 In patients with UTI, the most prevalent bacterial strain were Enterococcus species which were found in the urine cultures of five patients (55.6%).
 The bacterial growth in the patients that harboured an UTI is shown in detail in Supplementary Table 1.
 Seven patients received upfront preoperative antimicrobial treatment, concordant to the antibiogram of the urine culture; all remaining patients received a single-shot antibiotic intraoperatively.
 Patients that presented with catheter in situ, if not treated due to UTI upfront, began antibiotic treatment one day before surgery.
 Twenty-seven individuals were catheterised preoperatively; all these men had a change of the transurethral catheter within a median time of 20 days before undergoing TURP.

 Table 2 summarizes the baseline variables in patients with UTI before surgery and those without a significant bacterial growth in the urine.
+None of the patients with urolithiasis had significant bacterial growth in their urine culture.
 The only statistically significant variable that differs is the age at TURP.
-Older patients were more likely to harbour a UTI (p = 0.02).
-None of the patients with urolithiasis had significant bacterial growth in their urine culture.
 Patients with increasing age were more likely to harbour an UTI than those who did not (p = 0.02).
-This was confirmed in the subgroup of patients without preoperative transurethral catheter (p = 0.004) (Table 3).
+This was confirmed in the subgroup of patients without preoperative transurethral catheter p < 0.01 (Table 3).